raul23/pyebooktools/README.rst

-  ``fetch-ebook-metadata --help`` and check the description for the ``--allowed-plugin`` option. *Because Calibre versions older than 2.84 don't support the --allowed-plugin option, if you want to use such an old Calibre version you should manually set organize-without-isbn-sources to an empty string.*
+  ``fetch-ebook-metadata --help`` and check the description for the ``--allowed-plugin`` option. *Because Calibre versions older than 2.84 don't support the --allowed-plugin option, if you want to use such an old Calibre version you should manually set organize_without_isbn_sources to an empty string.*

   In contrast to searching by ISBNs, searching by author and title is done